JetBrains/teamcity-documentation/topics/creating-backup-from-teamcity-web-ui.md

 For the full backup suitable for most of the needs, it is recommended to use the Custom scope with all the items selected except for "build logs" and then backup the `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/artifacts` location as a usual file system.

 Build artifacts are not included into the backup due to their size.
-It is recommended to either backup the [artifacts directories](teamcity-configuration-and-maintenance.md) separately or use a redundant storage for the artifacts.
+It is recommended to either back up the [artifacts directories](teamcity-configuration-and-maintenance.md) separately or use a redundant storage for the artifacts.
 Build logs are stored as a part of build artifacts, so there is no need to back up the build logs if you implement a separate backup of the artifacts locations.

 </td></tr></table>